 APT DC ANNOUNCEMENTS

-Applications are now being accepted for the 2018 Emerging Professional Sponsorship Program (EPSP)!
-This year, APT DC will provide stipends for one applicant to attend the APTI Points of Departure conference in Buffalo, NY and two applicants to attend the IPTN Workshop Go Big or Go Home! in Frederick, MD!
-The deadline to apply in June 1, 2018.
+Applications are now being accepted for the 2019 Emerging Professional Sponsorship Program (EPSP)!
+This year, APT DC will provide stipends for one applicant to attend the APTI Gateway to the Hemisphere conference in Miami, FL and one applicant to attend the IPTN Workshop in Stirling, Scotland!
+The deadline to apply in June 30, 2019.

 Find more information and a link to the application on our Emerging Professionals page!